PPI Coverage of the Retail Trade Sector

 NAICS 448, Clothing and Clothing Accessories Stores

-UPDATED As of the release of June 2015 data, NAICS 448110, 448420, and 448140 were combined to form the PPI for 448100 Clothing stores.
-This new index includes
+UPDATED As of the release of June 2018 data, NAICS 448110, 448420, and 448140 were combined to form the PPI for 448100 Clothing stores.
+This new index includes:

+NAICS 448—Clothing and clothing accessories stores includes establishments that retail new clothing and clothing accessories merchandise from fixed point-of-sale locations.
 Establishments in this subsector have similar display equipment and maintain staff that is generally knowledgeable regarding fashion trends and the proper match of styles, colors, and combinations of clothing and accessories to the characteristics and tastes of the customer.